Khentkaus III: Tomb

-The owner of the tomb was identified through baugraffiti found in the side walls of the chapel and shaft, the substructure pavement and in the passage connecting the burial chamber with the shaft.
-Information deduced from the baugraffiti includes construction dates and the owner's name and titles.
-The abbreviated variant of her name Khent (Ḫnt) was found in the space above her burial chamber, below the ceiling level.
-Her full name and titles have been identified as king's wife (ḥmt nswt) and king's mother (mwt nswt) Khentkaus (Ḫnt-k3w.s).
-It is unlikely that these blocks originated from the Pyramid of Khentkaus II, as the titles on the blocks in this tomb are uniform, which they aren't in Khentkaus II's, and no such blocks appear in the other nearby tombs of AC 25 and AC 29.
-The positioning of the tomb near to Neferefre's unfinished pyramid, suggests a spousal relationship.
-Significantly, her title "mother of the king" indicates that her progeny succeeded to the Egyptian throne.
-The son is not identified in the epigraphy of her tomb, but it is most likely either Menkauhor or the ephemeral Shepseskare.
+The tomb's owner and titles were identified through the baugraffiti found on the side walls of the chapel and shaft, the substructure pavement, and in the passage connecting the shaft and burial chamber and also includes construction dates.
+She was 'king's wife' (ḥmt-nswt) and 'king's mother' (mwt-nswt) Khentkaus (Ḫnt-kꜣw.s).
+An abbreviated variant of her name Khent (Ḫnt) was found in the space above her burial chamber, below the ceiling level.
+It is improbable that these blocks originated from the Pyramid of Khentkaus II, as the titles on the blocks are uniform, unlike those of Khentkaus II's.
+There are also no such blocks present in the other nearby tombs of AC 25 and AC 29.
+The tomb's proximity to Neferefre's unfinished pyramid suggests a spousal relationship.
+Significantly, that she was a 'king's mother' indicates that her progeny succeeded to the Egyptian throne.
+This king is not named in the epigraphy of her tomb, but is probably either Menkauhor or the ephemeral Shepseskare.